 COMMON MISTAKES & SHOULDER WARMUP:

-If you were to implement just ONE thing prior to your pressing, it should be this: anterior, lateral, and posterior shoulder girdle warmups and/or lat activation warmups.
-If you experience front or lateral (side) shoulder pain, implement a face pull (band preferred or cable if necessary) with light weight focusing on squeezing the rear delts and shoulders together behind you.
+If you were to implement just ONE thing before your pressing, it should be this: anterior, lateral, and posterior shoulder girdle warmups and/or lat activation warmups.
+If you experience front or lateral (side) shoulder pain, implement a face pull (band preferred or cable if necessary) with a lightweight focusing on squeezing the rear delts and shoulders together behind you.
 Imagine trying to pinch a pencil between your shoulder blades with every, single repetition.
-The reason I prefer the banded face pull over a cable or any other piece of equipment, is that it allows the user to work the shoulder into humeral, horizontal abduction and external rotation easier.
-Basically, elbows up and thumbs driving back and out.
+The reason I prefer the banded face pullover a cable or any other piece of equipment is that it allows the user to work the shoulder into humeral, horizontal abduction, and external rotation easier.
+Elbows up and thumbs driving back and out.